-General Cable Corporation ("Parent Company") and its U.S. 100% wholly-owned subsidiaries ("Guarantor Subsidiaries") fully and unconditionally guarantee the \$600.0 million of 5.75% Senior Notes due in 2022, the \$355.0 million of 0.875% Convertible Notes due in 2013 and the \$125.0 million of Senior Floating Rate Notes due in 2015 of the Parent Company on a joint and several basis.
-In December 2012, the Canadian Subsidiaries became Non-Guarantor Subsidiaries due to amendments of the Revolving Credit Facility; this effectively changed the Guarantor structure under the terms of the notes described above.
-The years ended December 31, 2011 and 2010 Condensed Statements of Operations and Comprehensive Income (Loss) Information, the December 31, 2011 Condensed Balance Sheet Information and the years ended December 31, 2011 and 2010 Condensed Statements of Cash Flow Information have been recast to reflect the removal of the Canadian subsidiaries as guarantor subsidiaries.
+General Cable Corporation ("Parent Company") and its U.S. 100% wholly-owned subsidiaries ("Guarantor Subsidiaries") fully and unconditionally guarantee the \$600 million of 5.75% Senior Notes due in 2022, the \$355.0 million of 0.875% Convertible Notes due in 2013 and the \$125 million of Senior Floating Rate Notes due in 2015 of the Parent Company on a joint and several basis.
+The years ended December 31, 2011 and 2010 Condensed Statements of Operations and Comprehensive Income (Loss) Information, the December 31, 2011 Condensed Balance Sheet Information and the December 31, 2011 and 2010 Statements of Cash Flow Information have been recast to reflect the removal of the Canadian subsidiaries as guarantor subsidiaries.
 The Canadian subsidiaries are now reflected as non-guarantor subsidiaries.
 The following tables present financial information about the Parent Company, Guarantor Subsidiaries and Non-Guarantor Subsidiaries in millions.
-Intercompany transactions are eliminated in the "Eliminations" column of the Supplemental Guarantor and Parent Company Condensed Financial Information tables.
+Intercompany transactions are eliminated.